 - Paste Settings pastes to all the currently selected photos in Library Loupe view, rather than just the most-selected photo.
 This differs from the built-in command, which only pastes to the most selected photo.
 (Lightroom doesn’t provide plugins with the ability to detect Library Loupe view.)
 Paste Settings works correctly in Develop.

 - Crop > Straighten Angle and Aspect Ratio aren’t implemented—Copy Settings copies all the crop settings.
 For more flexibility in copying just some of the crop settings, see the Any Crop plugin.

 - Copying Transform > Upright Mode and Upright Transforms doesn’t work with this plugin or with the built-in Lightroom commands, even when copying to photos with the same internal orientation.
 I haven’t figured out a workaround.

-- Copying Transform > Transform Adjustments works with this plugin in many situations but not all—see here for a detailed list of where it doesn’t work.
+- Copying Transform > Manual Transform works with this plugin in many situations but not all—see here for a detailed list of where it doesn’t work.
 It doesn’t work at all with the built-in Lightroom commands.
 I haven’t figured out a workaround.

 - A Pet Eye’s catchlight doesn’t copy directly between photos with different orientations due to a Lightroom bug that I can’t work around.